Premarin Vaginal Side Effects

 Applies to conjugated estrogens topical: vaginal cream

-Along with its needed effects, conjugated estrogens topical (the active ingredient contained in Premarin Vaginal) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, conjugated estrogens topical (the active ingredient contained in Premarin Vaginal) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking conjugated estrogens topical:More common
+If any of the following side effects occur while taking conjugated estrogens topical, check with your doctor immediately:More common

 - Breast pain

 - change in vaginal discharge

 - increased clear or white vaginal discharge